Advanced Catweaving in Dragonflight

-Alright, you’re Necrolord, you’ve picked out your best gear set and conduits and now you need to know which buttons to press.
+Alright, you’re talented, you’ve picked out your best gear set and trinkets and now you need to know which buttons to press.
 The damage rotation for Resto Druid in Mythic+ is quite a bit more complex than most other healers and changes depending on the number of targets you’re up against.
-Resto Druid DPS is mostly based around our DoTs (fittingly) and this becomes even more prevalent with Swarm.
+Resto Druid DPS is mostly based around our DoTs (fittingly) and a reliance on big Moonfire casts has become increasingly prevalent in Dragonflight.
 We’ll discuss what to do during specific target counts below but some notes first:

 - When a mob is close to dying you should fall back to Shred or Swipe since any newly applied DoTs won’t be able to run to their full duration.
 Don’t Moonfire a mob that’s on low health.